greghunt/umt/README.md

 A universal parser system that converts various content types into a unified tree structure with type safety and extensible plugins.

+Built for the web.
+RFC compliant mime types help parse the data on the web and interop between.

 ## Architecture

 UMT is organized as a monorepo with the following structure: